1-800-275-4279

 Even a small dent can be costly to fix.
 According to the National Safety Council, the average car accident with no injuries has $4,700 in property damage.
 For many, coming up with that much money is difficult and more costly than any increase in insurance premiums.

-Even if you decide you can cover the costs of repairing your car out of your own pocket, the other driver may not once they realize the true extent of the damage.
+Even if you decide you can cover the costs of repairing your car out of your pocket, the other driver may not once realize the true extent of the damage.
 They may file a claim for financial compensation with their insurance company, especially if they think you caused the accident.

 When your insurance company hears about the claim, it may deny it because you failed to report the accident.
-Even if your insurance company is inclined to pay the claim, you have placed yourself at a disadvantage by waiting so long to report the accident.
+Even if your insurance company is inclined to pay the claim, you have disadvantaged yourself by waiting so long to report the accident.
 If you and the other driver disagree on how the accident occurred, you may not have any evidence to support your claim.
 If you had planned to file a claim from the beginning, you would have gotten the names and phone numbers of the witnesses, photographed the scene, and filed a police report.

 The insurance provider may deny you coverage or cancel the policy